Hmrinal/Modelling-in-ANN/README.md

 - Step-6 Repeat step-1 to 5 and update the weights after each observation(Reinforcement Learning)
 - Step-7 When the whole training set passed through the ANN, that makes and epoch.
 Redo more epochs.

+The analysis shows the loss and accuracy of our predictions with test set.
+This is required in order to know the changes that should be made for enhancing the efficiency of system.

 ![Analysis Diagram](analysis.png)

 ### API